ZainabShujat/FSD-AIML-A-/README.md

 # FSD-AIML-A
-this is the fsd repository
+this is the fsd repository.